isabella232/net-two-factor-auth/part4-authenticator-app.md

 }
 ```

-The way we are going to use above code is to add a an entry to the list once a TOPT token is verifyied
+We will use the above code by adding an entry to the list once a TOPT token is verified:

 ```csharp
 [HttpPost]